Muhammad Bashar Kiwan: Career

-Criminal activity
+Legal proceedings

 Comoros Islands

-Kiwan was the mastermind behind an economic citizenship program that he launched with his close associate, former Comorian president Abdullah Sambi.
+Kiwan and his close associate, then Comorian president Abdullah Sambi, launched an economic citizenship program under which Comorian citizenship was sold, principally to stateless residents of Gulf states.
 In 2018, Kiwan, two former Comoros presidents, and several other associates were criminally charged in relation to embezzlement of millions of euros diverted from this program to Kiwan and his associates.

 Thousands of passports had been sold outside of official channels by 'mafia networks', of which hundreds were sold to Iranians, prompting fears amongst Western and Gulf allies that the passports were being used to skirt sanctions.

 From 21 to 24 November 2022, Kiwan was tried for embezzlement and money laundering of Comorian public funds allegedly diverted from the economic citizenship program.
 On 28 November 2022, Bashar Kiwan was found guilty of criminal fraud, money laundering, and embezzlement of Comorian public funds.
-He was sentenced in to 10 years in jail.

-Abu Dhabi

-Kiwan has reportedly been arrested and investigated in the UAE for fraud related to a telecom license he obtained in the Comoros.
-Unconfirmed reports suggest that Emirati tycoon Talal Al-Khoury invested US$34 million in the deal, but claims Kiwan defrauded him, embezzled the money for other uses, and sold the license to another operator.
+He was sentenced, in absentia, to 10 years in jail.
+Sambi was sentenced to life imprisonment for high treason in the same proceedings.
+During the trial, Sambi's lawyers accused Comorian government officials of seeking to pressure Kiwan, a co-defendant, into testifying against the former president in exchange for a pardon, which the presidency denied.